 Where to Stay in Malaga

-Málaga might be an incredibly popular tourist destination, however, that doesn’t mean that the city has been overrun with sun seekers at the local’s expense.
-In fact, spending 2 days in Malaga is a great way to get an authentic, local Andalucían experience while still having a relaxing beach holiday.
+Málaga might be an incredibly popular tourist destination, however, that doesn’t mean that the city has been overrun with sun-seekers at the local’s expense.
+In fact, spending a few days in Malaga is a great way to get an authentic, local Andalucían experience while still having a relaxing beach holiday.

 Are you planning to visit Málaga?
-Have you been?
+Have any questions about this itinerary?
 Let us know in the comments!